 Furthermore, if you run a business, you should encourage your employees to cycle to work if you’d like them to be happier, healthier and more productive.
 As this study by Hendriksen et al (2010) shows, “Cycling to work is associated with less sickness absence.
 The more often people cycle to work and the longer the distance travelled, the less they report sick.”

-The local authority’s team always consults with emergency services before installing a modal filter.
+Emergency services are statutory consultees, so the local highways authority’s team always consults with them before installing a cycle lane or modal filter (or any road scheme).
 They are generally quite supportive for several reasons, including: